-Green Waste Energy (GWE) is a US-based developer of Advanced Recycling and Energy Conversion (AREC) plants, with exclusive rights to proprietary waste gasification technology, the C6 Technology.
+Green Waste Energy (GWE) is a US-based developer of Advanced Recycling and Energy Conversion (AREC) plants, and through it’s subsidiary, C6 Technologies, Inc., are the owners of a proprietary waste gasification technology, the C6 Technology.
+We will also license C6 Technology to third party developers.
 This process is capable of converting very diverse forms of waste into green electricity in a non-burn, non-polluting process.
 GWE has aggressively begun to develop AREC plants that employ the C6 Technologies in the US and overseas.
-Our business model is to build, own and operate Advanced Recycling and Energy Conversion plants that transform waste into recyclable materials and green electricity; we will also license C6 Technology to third party developers.
+Our business model is to build, own and operate Advanced Recycling and Energy Conversion plants that transform waste into recyclable materials and green electricity.

 GWE targets municipalities as well as island nations that are highly motivated to find solutions to their waste and energy problems; these could arise either due to a lack of landfill space or due to environmental concerns with waste disposal or energy generation.
 GWE is currently engaged in active negotiations with several municipalities in the US and overseas, and the government agencies of a number of Caribbean islands including Puerto Rico and the Dominican Republic, which have limited landfill space and suffer from power shortages.